TEALSK12/apcsa-public/Unit8/Lesson-801.md

   initial recursive call.
 This may be conceptually true for tail recursion but although desirable, not all recursive calls conform to this pattern.

-- When the recursive call is made, mistakenly thinking the same parameter is being used instead of a distinct copy for the recursive call.

-- The only time the base case is called is if the initially call is the base case.

 Common Mistakes
 ---------------